br3ndonland/br3ndonland.github.io-jekyll/docs/about.md

 * Publish the repository to GitHub.
 The repository must exist on GitHub before the page can be created.
 * Activate GitHub pages for the repository as described [here](https://pages.github.com/)
   - Click on the Settings tab and scroll down to the GitHub Pages section.
   - Then select the master branch source and click on the Save button.
 * GitHub pages will automatically update the site every time you commit to the repository.
 There is no need to [automate deployment with Git hooks](https://jekyllrb.com/docs/deployment-methods/#automated-methods).
 * [GitHub Pages uses Rouge syntax highlighting](https://help.github.com/articles/using-syntax-highlighting-on-github-pages/).

+After publishing the repository and turning on GitHub Pages, it seemed like there were two issues:

+1. URL: the base url for the site was incorrect, so the "About" page was pointing to "https://br3ndonland.github.io/rubric/" instead of "https://br3ndonland.github.io/udacity-fsnd01-p02-portfolio/rubric/".
+I updated *_config.yml* to include the full site url as the `url`, and commented out the `baseurl`.
+2. File paths: Even on the homepage, the CSS and JavaScript were not showing up, indicating that there was an issue with the file paths.
+I previously had a file path issue with Jekyll local preview, and added a leading `/`, which fixed the problem.
+I removed the leading `/`.

 ## Resources